Parsl/parsl/parsl/tests/test_scaling/cori/README.rst

 Running IPP
 ===========

+In order to run Parsl apps on Cori nodes, we need to first start an IPython controller on the login node.

+>>> ipcontroller --port=5XXXX --ip=*

+.. note:: If you are timeout errors from ipengines in the submit script logs it is most likely due to
-In order to run Parsl apps on Cori nodes, we need to first start an IPython controller on the login node, figuring out the IP address to use for the controller is a bit of a hassle on Cori.
-The internal IP addresses used that allows the compute nodes to contact the login nodes is usually : 128.55.144.130 + CoriLoginServer number.
+          connectivity issues between the controller and engine.In which case, try specifying the internal IP addresses uses on the login node.
+On Cori the address used for login nodes that  allows the compute nodes to contact the login nodes is usually : 128.55.144.130 + CoriLoginServer number.
           For eg Cori03 has 128.55.144.133 and Cori09 uses 128.55.144.139.

->>> ipcontroller --port=5XXXX --ip=<InternalIPAddress>

 Once the ipcontroller is started in a separate terminal or in a screen session, we can now run parsl scripts.